 Slow cookers usually have two simple temperature settings: low and high.
 The equivalent of those temperatures on a roaster oven is about 200°F and 250°F respectively.
 Some other slow cooker models have low settings at 190° F and a high setting at 300° F.

 If you have a recipe that is geared toward a slow cooker like a Crockpot (a trademarked name for a type of slow cooker, by the way), that instructs you to start a dish on high and then change it to low, just switch the temperature on your roaster oven accordingly.

 It may seem counter-intuitive to leave your oven on for most of the day, but setting it between 200° and 250°F to mimic slow cooker settings will work fine.

-Roaster ovens can be used as a very big slow cooker especially when you’re preparing large amounts of food or working with large cuts of meat.
+Roaster ovens can be used as a very big slow cookers especially when you’re preparing large amounts of food or working with large cuts of meat.

 Converting Cooking Times: Roaster Oven to Slow Cooker

-Convert a roaster oven cook time of 30 minutes for a piece of beef using a slow cooker temperature of 250°F you would cook the beef for 90 minutes.
+Convert a roaster oven cook time of 30 minutes for a piece of beef using a slow cooker temperature of 250°F you would cook the meat for 90 minutes.

 Related Read How to Convert Slow-Cooker Times

 The right amount of liquid in both a roaster oven and slow cooker is sometimes essential to create a delicious dish, such as rice.
 Generally, a slow cooker requires about 1/3 less liquid when cooking compared to using a stovetop.